Honda VT250: Predecessor

 The VT250F is a semi-faired, sport bike first produced by Honda in 1982.

 The motorcycle had a DOHC 4-valve-per-cylinder, 90-degree water-cooled V-twin engine, which significantly reduced primary vibration when compared to inline twin engines used on similar machines.
 The V-twin engine also allowed the motorcycle to have a low centre of gravity and a low seat height.

 The front brake was a single inboard ventilated disc that was developed to improve brake performance and feel.
 This was only seen on Honda models for a few years, before a switch to sintered metal brake pads with the more traditional disc/caliper arrangement.
 Other features included a hydraulic clutch, Comstar wheels with tubeless tyres, TRAC anti-dive front forks and Pro-Link rear suspension.
 Engine coolant passed through one of the frame tubes.
 The early UK specification model had built-in front fairing indicators, and optional radiator side-cowls and belly pan.
 Following the VT250F, the VT250 Spada and VTR250 were produced.

 Successor

 The Honda VTR250 is a 90° V-twin motorcycle produced by Honda that has so far had one major revision.
-The original VTR250 was a faired model sold only in the USA and Canada from 1988 to 1990.
+The original VTR250 was a faired model sold only in the US and Canada from 1988 to 1990.
 The current model VTR250 is a naked bike, produced from 1997 to the present, available only in the Asia-Pacific region, and for 2009, Europe.

 The Honda Interceptor VTR250 was sold only in the United States from 1988 to 1990, with moderate changes occurring over the three model years.
 With a 249 cc four-stroke liquid-cooled DOHC V-twin engine and a six-speed transmission, VTR250 was the smallest of Honda's Interceptor line of motorcycles.

 The 1990 model had a 17-inch front wheel and the front disc brakes were external.